 Kirsten YonAssociate Professor of Violin

-Violinist Kirsten Yon is currently in residence at the University of Houston where she is Associate Professor of Violin.
+Violinist Kirsten Yon is currently in residence at the University of Houston where she is Associate Professor of Violin and Chair of the String Division.
 Past engagements include serving as Associate Professor of Violin at Texas Tech University, a position she held for eight years.

 An acclaimed teacher, performer, and clinician, she received her undergraduate and graduate degrees from the University of Michigan and the Cleveland Institute of Music before pursuing her Doctor of Musical Arts degree at the Shepherd School of Music at Rice University.
 During her degrees, Ms. Yon studied with Stephen Shipps, William Preucil, David Updegraff, and Kathleen Winkler.
 Additionally, Ms. Yon has worked with Raphael Fliegel, Christian Teal, and Vaclav Snitil.
 She attended the Meadowmount School for Strings for five summers, where she was the first recipient of the Catherine Tait Memorial Scholarship for Teaching and Outstanding Leadership.
 The winner of multiple competitions, Ms. Yon has received outstanding accolades for her performances as a concert soloist, chamber musician, and for her concerto appearances.